daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

     - Supplier (Type: Agent, Supplier.
 Uses attribute Primavera as data source)
     - OrderLines (Type: Commitment, GoodsPurchaseRequest)

-6. On Document "*PurchaseOrder*", navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:
+6. On Document "*PurchaseOrder*", navigate to tab *Behaviour Namespaces*, and define a reference for the following namespaces (define *External* as Execution Location):

-    1. Interop.StdBE900.dll
+    1. Interop.StdBE900
-    2. Interop.ErpBS900.dll
+    2. Interop.ErpBS900
-    3. Interop.IGcpBS900.dll
+    3. Interop.IGcpBS900
-    4. Interop.GcpBE900.dll
+    4. Interop.GcpBE900

 7. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used for Query and List requests for this entity.